Types of schools and year levels

 |Home schooling||Ages 6–16||We consider applications for home schooling.
 Approval requires evidence that the regularity and quality of the learning will be at least the same as received at a registered school or class, clinic or service for children with special learning needs.||An option for parents, caregivers and whānau who want to educate their child at home, which is only available if we grant an exemption from the requirement to enrol at school.

 An annual grant to help with the cost of learning materials is available, or teaching services can be purchased from Te Aho o Te Kura Pounamu.

 Some schools operate boarding facilities, or hostels, to accommodate students who need to live on campus during term time.
 Boarding schools charge boarding fees, and must comply with the requirements of the Education (Hostels) Regulations 20051.
 Some state-integrated schools with boarding facilities are owned by proprietors, and they must also comply with the Regulations.

 School hostels are not specifically attached to any school.
 They are always operated as private businesses, and where they are being run by a school’s Board of Trustees, they remain a separate legal entity to the school.
 The Government does not fund hostels – our role is solely as the Licensing Authority that regulates them.

-While not part of the schooling network, trades academies aim to get young New Zealanders engaged in education and equip tomorrow’s workforce with relevant skills by linking with the wider industry training system.
+While not part of the schooling network, trades academies aim to get young students engaged in education and equip tomorrow’s workforce with relevant skills by linking with the wider industry training system.

 Last reviewed: Has this been useful?
 Give us your feedback